jasmcaus/tau/README.md

 [![Download](https://img.shields.io/badge/download%20%20-link-green.svg)](https://github.com/jasmcaus/Muon/releases)
 [![Docs](https://img.shields.io/badge/docs%20%20-online-blue.svg)][docs]

 A Micro Unit Testing Framework for >C11/C++11 projects, with the promise of *always being tiny* - about 1k lines of code.
 This framework is a *much* simpler, *much* lighter and *much* faster alternative to heavier frameworks like Google Test, & Catch2, making it suitable for on-to-go testing.

-I initially wrote Muon to be a unit testing framework for C; however, initial results showed promise of compiling with (and testing) C++ code.
+I initially wrote Muon to be a unit testing framework for C; however, initial results showed great promise of compiling with (and testing) C++ code.
 While Muon doesn't currently support mocking, or a way to test for exceptions in C++, its limitations are in fact its biggest strength - you get *negligible* overhead for the sacrifice of a few constructs.

 If you are able to and would like to sponsor this project, I'm available on [Patreon](https://patreon.com/jasmcaus), [Ko-Fi](https://ko-fi.com/jasmcaus), and [Paypal](https://paypal.me/jasmcaus).
 Your support if greatly appreciated 😊.

 ## Features
 * *Ultra-light* (~1k lines of code)
-* Can test both C and C++ projects with equal performance
+* Can test both C and C++ code (see [ThirdParty tests](https://github.com/jasmcaus/Muon/blob/dev/test/thirdparty))
 * [Blazing Fast Assertions](https://github.com/jasmcaus/Muon/blob/dev/benchmarks)
 * Gtest-like Assertion Macros
 * Test Fixtures

 # Installation
 None!
 Muon is header-only, so simply include it in your project.